Gōgen Yamaguchi: Registers the name Gōjū-Kai, opens his Honbu Dojo

 Gōgen Yamaguchi established the Gōjū-kai Headquarters in Suginami-ku, Tokyo, Japan, nearby to the busy shopping precinct of Roppongi.
 By 1950 Gōjū-kai Headquarters was officially relocated to the Suginami Tokyo school which contributed to an almost tripling of membership to 450,000 according to his autobiography.
 Five years later he officially chartered the I.K.G.A.
 Later in 1964, Gōgen Yamaguchi along with other founder members Ōtsuka Hironori from Wadō-ryū; Nakayama Masatoshi from Shotokan; Mabuni Kenei and Iwata Manzao of Shitō-ryū, unified all the karate dojo in Japan to form the All Japan Karate-dō Federation which is still in existence today as the Japan Karate Federation (JKF).

 Gōjū-Kai spreads throughout the western world

 By 1966, his organization comprised more than 200 dojo and clubs and 60,000 members within the Gōjū-kai system.

 His most notable students included Yamamoto Gonnohyoue and Yamaguchi Gosei.
-Another notatable student was Mas Oyama who attained 8th Dan under Yamaguchi Gogen before starting his own style the Kyokushin-kai.
+Another notable student was Mas Oyama who attained 8th Dan under Yamaguchi Gogen before starting his own style the Kyokushin-kai.

-In Australia, Paul Starling (the most senior Caucasian pupil graded by Gōgen Yamaguchi in his lifetime) had been training for four years with Gōgen's first Australian student Mervyn Oakley.
+In Australia, Paul Starling (the most senior Caucasian pupil graded by Gōgen Yamaguchi in his lifetime) and now 8th Dan Hanshi, had been training with Gōgen's first Australian student Mervyn Oakley who opened his Sydney Goju Kai School in 1963.

-Deena Naidu the only South African graduate has been teaching Jun Goju Kai - Gogen Ha from the time he graduated out of the college.
-Even after the death of his teacher he continues to teach his system.
-Deena Naidu now Hanshi has been spreading the teachings of Gogen Sensei throughout the world.
-In Goshin kan there are no competitions or tournaments.
-Gogen Sensei was not in favour of competitions.
-Only traditional teachings are seen in Goshin kan school.